Construction of the Egyptian pyramids

 The construction of the Egyptian pyramids can be explained with well-established scientific facts; however, there are some aspects that even today are considered controversial hypotheses.
 The construction techniques used seem to have developed over time; later pyramids were not constructed in the same way as earlier ones.
 It is believed that huge stones were carved from quarries with copper tools, and these blocks were then dragged and lifted into position.
 Disagreements chiefly concern the methods used to move and place the stones.

-In addition to the many unresolved arguments about the construction techniques, there have been disagreements as to the kind of workforce used.
+In addition to the many unresolved arguments about the construction techniques, there have been many disagreements as to the kind of workforce used.
 The Greeks, many years after the event, believed that the pyramids were built by slave labour.
-Archaeologists now believe that the Great Pyramid of Giza (at least) was built by tens of thousands of skilled workers who camped near the pyramids and worked for a salary or as a form of tax payment (levy) until the construction was completed, pointing to workers' cemeteries discovered in 1990.
+Archaeologists now believe that the Great Pyramid of Giza (at least) was built by tens of thousands of skilled workers who camped near the pyramids and worked for a salary or as a form of tax payment (corvée) until the construction was completed, pointing to workers' cemeteries discovered in 1990.
 For the Middle Kingdom pyramid of Amenemhat II, there is evidence from the annal stone of the king that foreigners from Canaan were employed.

 The pseudoscientific field of pyramidology includes many archaeological fringe theories attempting to explain how the pyramids were built.